Steps in the Hiring Process

 The Selection Committee

 A selection committee is used to ensure fairness to all candidates.
-The selection committee will have between two and five people and may have, representatives from management, technical experts, and someone from human resources.
+The selection committee will consist of two or more EnSegs employee/owners and may have representatives from management, engineering, the field, and human resources.